dominicbachmann/talks/talks/2026-angular-typed-router/slides/README.md

 Introducing compile time safety for your Angular routes.

-A talk held by Dominc Bachmann on 17 June 2026 at Angular Zürich Meetup

 To view the slides, download the GitHub repo, run pnpm dev and open your browser to http://localhost:5173

 ```bash